 The RedHat Legal Theory of Trademarks goes something like this.
 We just don’t want people to confuse other products with our brand even though we all use the same, freely available open source brands.
 Get it?
 Well let’s try again.
 RedHat doesn’t mind using Apache’s brand name, and SendMail’s, and MySQL’s, and about 40,000 other trademarked and copyrighted products of open source developers.
 But God help you if the word “RedHat” appears anywhere in your open source software aggregation.

 Now RedHat would like to extend this philosophy to CentOS for the betterment of the community, of course.
 If successful, RedHat bullying would wipe out virtually all of the current CentOS packages available from the following providers, and thousands more would disappear as well.
 Here’s the list from CentOS’ own web site, but don’t expect the list to remain around very long.
 The mere existence of this list proves CentOS acquiescence in the development methodology employed by Amazon Linux AMIs that include CentOS as part of the AMI, AsteriskNOW, BlueOnyx, BlueQuartz, CactiEZ, CentServer, ClarkConnect, ClearOS, Elastix, FAN, FreePBX Distro, OpenNode, OpenVZ, OS Office, OVH, Parallels Virtuozzo Containers, PBX in a Flash, Proxmox images that include CentOS, SipX, SME Server, Snaplogic, trixbox, trixswitch, VicidialNOW, most of the Virtual Machines and hosted platforms that rely upon CentOS with any other included application.
 And the list goes on.
-To give you some idea of how pervasive CentOS is in the products of other developers, try Googling: built atop centos which returns over 21 million results.
+To give you some idea of how pervasive CentOS is in the products of other developers, try Googling: built atop centos.
+It returns over 21 million results.